 Besides Live and Step recording, there is one more way to enter notes while on the EDIT page: the Edit Recording mode.
 Edit Recording mode can be used in two ways.
-While on the EDIT page, you can press & hold a GP button, and the >- - -< angle brackets will turn into {- - -} curly brackets, the display will flash 'EDIT RECORDING', and you can enter a note or notes into the step while pressing & holding the GP button.
+While on the EDIT page, you can press & hold a GP button, and the >- - -< angle brackets will turn into {- - } curly brackets, the display will flash 'EDIT RECORDING', and you can enter a note or notes into the step while pressing & holding the GP button.

 Note that Edit Recording mode takes its settings (notably Mode and AStart) from the Jam page, so e.g. unless you have Poly mode enabled there, you won't be able to record multiple notes simultaneously; if the mode is Mono and you press several keys, they will all be forwarded if Fwd is 'on', but only one of them will be recorded.
-Likewise, if AStart is 'on' and you use Edit Recording mode to enter notes, the sequencer will start automatically when you enter notes.
-Note also that Rec doesn't have to be 'on' for Edit Recording mode to work; if Rec is on and you're on the EDIT page, you don't need Edit Recording mode to record notes.
+Note also that Rec doesn't have to be 'on' for Edit Recording mode to work;

+if Rec is on and you're on the EDIT page, you don't need Edit Recording mode to record notes.